*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

 The EXP 14i is at the top of the pack for the EXP treadmills from NordicTrack.
 The EXP Series is the most affordable lineup of NordicTrack treadmills.
 We are pleased that this series offers a lot of the same features that the higher-end Commercial Series has, at a lower price point.
 I’m excited to dive into everything the NordicTrack EXP 14i Treadmill brings to the table in this review.

 To give you a quick preview, the EXP 14i has a 14” touch screen for streaming iFit, which comes free for the first month.
-The 12% incline and -3% decline, pair well with the 12mph max speed to give you versatility in your training.
+The 12% incline and 3.0 CHP motor pair well with the 12 mph max speed to give you versatility in your training.
 Plus, the EXP 14i is easy to use with added quick-touch adjustment buttons.
 If you’re looking for a treadmill with enhanced training features that folds up, we suggest taking a look at the NordicTrack EXP 14i.

 Why You Should Trust Our Review Of NordicTrack EXP 14i Treadmill